 FAQ - OUR COFFEE BEANS

-Information on the aroma sachet, shelf life, storage and disposal.
+Information about the aroma bag, shelf life, storage and disposal.

-The packaging of our organic coffee beans consists mostly of renewable raw materials.
+The packaging of our organic coffee beans consists mainly of renewable raw materials.
 All components are compostable according to EN 13432².
-The paper of the bag is environmentally friendly straw paper.
-The banderole is made of paper and has the "green dot", so it can be disposed of with the waste paper.
+The paper in the bag is environmentally friendly straw paper.
+The banderol is made of paper and has the "Green Dot", so it can be disposed of with the waste paper.

 My Coffee Cup's organic coffee beans are currently only available in Germany and Switzerland.
 We will inform you in good time about product launches in other markets.

-Although the packaging of our organic coffee beans is certified for industrial composting, due to the current legal situation, it still has to be disposed of with the residual waste.
+Although the packaging of our organic coffee beans is certified for industrial composting, due to current legislation it still has to be disposed of with the residual waste.
 But we are already working on a solution!

-The Wet Hulled Process is a method of processing coffee.
-We have clearly presented the 3 classic methods in a blog entry.
-The wet-hulled process, on the other hand, is unique in Indonesia.
-It was established due to the high humidity and is time-saving, as otherwise there is a risk of mold growth.
+The wet hulled process is a method for preparing coffee.
+We have clearly illustrated the three classic methods in a blog entry.
+The wet hulled process, on the other hand, is unique to Indonesia.
+It was established due to the high humidity and is time-saving, as otherwise there is a risk of mold formation.

-After the coffee cherries have been cleaned, they are depulped, i.e. the outer pulp is removed, and then stored in sacks for a few hours, during which time they begin to ferment.
+After cleaning the coffee cherries, they are pulped, i.e. freed from the outer pulp, and then stored in bags for a few hours, during which they begin to ferment.
 Then the parchment skin is removed and the beans are dried.
 Since all the outer layers of the coffee beans have already been removed, drying is much faster than with the classic methods.
-A slightly woody, smoky taste develops.
-The beans of our Lungo Intenso are processed according to this method.
+This creates a slightly woody, smoky taste.
+The beans of our Lungo Intenso are processed using this method.